f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 - deployment name and namespace
 - container image
 - container tags
-- replicas (copies we want running),
+- replicas (copies we want running/ scaling),
 - update strategy (how Kubernetes will roll out new verions of your application)

+As you deploy a new application across your cluster, the deployment manifest tells Kubernetes the image version, expected number of pods to run across the cluster and attachs a label to each pod showing it's association with the deployment.

 .. list-table::
    :header-rows: 1